"You are the expert on your own life. Therapy is about creating the conditions for you to access that wisdom."

 The approaches I draw on

-I’m trained in several therapeutic modalities and use them flexibly — guided by what seems most helpful for each individual person.
+I am trained in several therapeutic modalities and use them flexibly, guided by what is most helpful for each individual person.

 Person-Centred Therapy

 The foundation of my work.
-This humanistic approach places you at the centre — your autonomy, your self-healing capacity, your unique experience.
-I create a non-judgmental space with unconditional positive regard, empathy, and genuine presence.
-You are not a problem to be solved.
+This humanistic approach places you at the centre — your autonomy, your experience, your pace.
+I create a non-judgmental space where you feel heard and supported.

 Mindfulness

-Learning to be present with difficult feelings — rather than avoiding, suppressing or fighting them — can fundamentally change your relationship with anxiety, stress, and self-criticism.
-I integrate mindfulness as a way of developing awareness and equanimity, not just as a relaxation technique.
+Learning to be present with difficult feelings rather than avoiding or fighting them can change your relationship with anxiety, stress, and self-criticism.
+I use mindfulness as a way of developing awareness and equanimity in everyday life.

 Psychodynamic Psychotherapy